DIRECTORS: JULIAN DI GIOVANNI, FEDERAL RESERVE BANK OF NEW YORK/UNIVERSITAT POMPEU FABRA AND ANDREI LEVCHENKO, UNIVERSITY OF MICHIGAN

 - ITM Session at the 2019 CEBRA Annual Meeting in New York was organized by Joaquin Blaum (Brown University) and Sebastian Heise (Federal Reserve Bank of New York).

-- The 2018 annual conference of the ITM program on “International Spillovers” was hosted by the Narodowy Bank Polski (NBP) and did take place in Warsaw on 20-21 September 2018.
-The conference was organized by the Narodowy Bank Polski, Bank of Lithuania, CEPR and CEBRA’s ITM program and did focus on the area of international spillovers.
+- The 2018 annual conference of the ITM program on „International Spillovers“ was hosted by the Narodowy Bank Polski (NBP) and took place in Warsaw on 20-21 September 2018.
+The conference was organized by the Narodowy Bank Polski, Bank of Lithuania, CEPR and CEBRA’s ITM program and focused on the area of international spillovers.
 The meeting featured four sessions and three keynote lectures.
+For further details, see the NBP conference page and access the detailed program here.

-- The inaugural conference of the ITM program in 2016 was on “International Trade and Macroeconomic Interdependence in the Age of Global Value Chains” and did take place in Vilnius on 15-16 September 2016.
-This conference was organized by the Bank of Lithuania, the National Bank of Poland, CEPR, and CEBRA’s ITM Program.
+- The inaugural conference of the ITM program in 2016 was on “International Trade and Macroeconomic Interdependence in the Age of Global Value Chains” and took place in Vilnius on 15-16 September 2016.
+The conference was organized by the Bank of Lithuania, the National Bank of Poland, CEPR, and CEBRA’s ITM Program.
 The Organizing committee welcomed submissions of empirical and theoretical papers.
+For insights into our inaugural conference, view the video highlights here or access the event program here.